• Share this on:

 Non-denim trousers

-The import of non-denims such as cotton chinos and woollen trousers grew an average of 5.7% per year between 2014-2019.
+The import of non-denims such as cotton chinos and woollen trousers, grew at an average rate of 3.6% during the last five years, only slightly less than the growth in imports of denim products.
+Demand is expected to continue to grow at a similar rate in the years to come.
 This category is becoming increasingly popular among European consumers.
-As with the athleisure trend, items blended with elastane for stretch and comfort are doing relatively well.
+Items blended with elastane for stretch and comfort are doing relatively well.

 Second-hand denims